meliorence/react-native-snap-carousel/README.md

 ### Unreliable callbacks

-When `enableMomentum` is disabled, providing a reliable callback is really tricky since no `scrollEnd` event has been exposed yet for the `ScrollView` component.
+When `enableMomentum` is disabled (default behavior), providing a reliable callback is really tricky since no `scrollEnd` event has been exposed yet for the `ScrollView` component.
 We can only rely on the `scrollEndDrag` event, which comes with a huge bunch of issues.
 See [#34](https://github.com/archriss/react-native-snap-carousel/issues/34) for more information.

-Version 2.3.0 tackled these issues with a bunch of flags and hacks.
-But you could still be facing the following one: **when you build a debug version of your app without enabling JS remote debugging**, timers will desynchronize and callbacks will be a complete mess.
+Version 2.3.0 tackled these issues with all sorts of flags and hacks.
+But you could still be facing the following one: **when you build a debug version of your app without enabling JS remote debugging, timers may desynchronize and cause a complete callback mess**.
 Try to either enable remote debugging or build a production version of your app, and everything should get back to normal.

+Callback handling has been completely revamped in version 3.2.0, in a less hacky and more reliable way.
+There is one issue though: callbacks now rely on scroll events.
+Usually, this is not a problem since the plugin features a native-powered scroll. **But there has been [a regression in React Native 0.46.x](https://github.com/facebook/react-native/issues/15769), that has been fixed in version 0.48.2.**

+If you're using an in-between version, you're in for some trouble since events won't be fired frequently enough (particularly on Android). **We've added a prop `callbackOffsetMargin` to help with this situation.**

 ### Error with Jest